kahi-framework/kahi-ui.nbn.dev/content/docs/framework/custom-builds.md

 ## Filters

 Each individual feature of Kahi UI that requires CSS can turned off, removing it from builds.
 And it's as simple as adding command line parameters.
-Just run either of the NPM scripts with filter parameter following this format: `--disable-{SCOPE}-{NAME}`.
+Just run either of the NPM scripts with filter parameters following this format: `--disable-{SCOPE}-{FEATURE}`.

 For instance, if wanting to disable [Grid](../layouts/grid.md) and the responsitivity of [Spacings](../globals/spacings.md) (e.g. `margin={["mobile:medium"]}`), try the following.